What is FRSC?

 What is the benefit to my child/ren of participating in FRSC?

-FRSC wants to be sure your child/ren aren’t in the middle of any conflicts you have with your co-parent.
-If the child/ren are having trouble, the team will work with you to make the situation better for the children and can refer the child/ren for outside help.
+The FRSC Team and Judge will work with you and your co-parent to keep focus on your child/ren’s well-being.
+Everyone wants to be sure they aren’t in the middle of any conflicts you have with your co-parent.
+If your child/ren are having trouble, your Family Consultant and sometimes others on your Team can work with you to make the situation better and offer referrals for outside help.

 What is the benefit to me of participating in FRSC?

-The FRSC Judge and the support team will work with you and your co-parent to assist in reducing your level of conflict, improve your co-parenting communication and reach agreements you can both live with.
-The adults, too, will be connected with any needed services such as therapy, substance use disorder treatment, financial counseling, housing, employment and fuel assistance.
+The FRSC Team and Judge will work with you and your co-parent to help you reduce your level of conflict, improve your co-parenting communication and reach agreements you can both live with.
+They can offer referrals to services outside of court such as therapy, substance use disorder treatment, financial counseling, housing, employment and fuel assistance.

-Do I have to participate?
+Do I have to participate in FRSC?
 Will I be penalized if I don’t participate?

-No. Not at all.
-It is your choice to take part in FRSC.
-FRSC will work only if both parents agree to participate.
-If both parents agree to participate, we call this “opting in.”
+No, not at all.
+It is your choice to “opt in” and file in FRSC.
+FRSC will work only if both parents agree to file and participate in FRSC.

 How do we figure out our parenting plan?